 It will create a much more fragmented, decentralized and devolved world in which paradoxically we will feel more connected than ever, while maintaining our literal and symbolic distance from each other.

 In a year (and even a decade) we will live, learn and work online much more than we do now.

 In short, rapid innovations

-Since the 90s, champions of digital culture and what was then called cyberspace "saw" a world in which everyone could enter without privileges or prejudices accorded by race, economic power, military force or station of birth. "
+Since the 90s, champions of digital culture and what was then called cyberspace "saw" a world that everyone could enter without privileges or prejudices accorded by race, economic power, military force or birth station. "

 The first issues of Wired promised a peaceful "Digital Revolution" that would change our lives and create new real and virtual worlds.

-The intermediaries and obstacles of politics, technology and centralized economy would have been blown.
-The "teleworkers" would have revitalized "the family, religion, education, art" and would have "handed down a new civilization to the new generations".
+The intermediaries and obstacles of politics, technology and centralized economy would have been skipped.
+The "teleworkers" would revitalize "the family, religion, education, art" and would "pass on a new civilization to the new generations".